Opinion polling for the 2011 Portuguese legislative election: Polling

 Poll results are listed in the table below in reverse chronological order, showing the most recent first.
 The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading party's colour.
 In the instance that there is a tie, then no figure is shaded but both are displayed in bold.
 The lead column on the right shows the percentage-point difference between the two parties with the highest figures.
 Poll results use the date the survey's fieldwork was done, as opposed to the date of publication.

 Leadership polls

-Preferred Prime Minister
+Preferred prime minister

-Poll results showing public opinion on who would make the best Prime Minister are shown in the table below in reverse chronological order, showing the most recent first.
+Poll results showing public opinion on who would make the best prime minister are shown in the table below in reverse chronological order, showing the most recent first.

 Sócrates vs Passos Coelho

+Cabinet approval/disapproval ratings

+Poll results showing public opinion on the performance of the Government are shown in the table below in reverse chronological order, showing the most recent first.